aakash2002/quantitative-analysis-canadian-shelters/README.md

 ## How to run this project?

-Please open the __quantitative-analysis-of-canada-shelters.Rproj__ file to run the project.
+Please open the __quantitative_analysis_of_canada_shelters.Rproj__ file to run the project.
 It is recommended you have R and RStudio v4.4 installed on your machine.
 To compile the Quarto document, please navigate to the paper.qmd under the 'paper' folder and click __Render__.

 ## Important Note